vrandall66/front-end-submissions-public/1906/mod-2/fitlit/kayla-amanda.md

 ### Encapsulation / Breaking Logic into Components
-* [ ] 4: Application is expertly divided into logical components each with a clear, single responsibility.
+* [x] 4: Application is expertly divided into logical components each with a clear, single responsibility.
 * [ ] 3: Application effectively breaks logical components apart but breaks the principle of SRP.
 * [ ] 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
 * [ ] 1: Application logic shows poor decomposition with too much logic mashed together.

+* Good class structure and organization, we strayed a bit from the spec but that is totally ok/expected.
+I think the only area where the code gets a little hairy is activity & sleep -- these are doing quite a bit of logic and may have benefited from that repo class.

 ### User Interface
 * [x] 4: The application is pleasant, logical, and easy to understand.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.